 Adultery is considered by all marital experts to be perhaps the most difficult marriage issue to resolve.
 That doesn't mean impossible - it just means that it is a biggie.
 Therefore, most of us need the help and guidance from someone acquainted with the terrain, someone who can give us the godly counsel and guidance we need along the way.
 What is needed is not a "you're spouse has been unfaithful- get out" mentality.
 Neither is a judgemental, condemnation attitude helpful.
 Yes infidelity is a sin and sure God stands against all sinful behavior.
 After all, God is the One who created you and your spouse and ordained your marriage as a covenant.
 And He cares for both of you.
 What's needed most is compassion and understanding, not condemnation.
 That there has been a betrayal is obvious.
 How to repair and rebuild the marriage is not.

 God understands we are all fallen people, that we live in a fallen world: that we stumble and fall, and yet He has a way to restore us and our marriage when we do.
 That's why I believe it's so important to seek a distinctively Christian counselor to guide you and help you get through the recovery process.
 Professional, Pastoral, Biblical Christian marriage counseling is something we highly recommend.
 But we also know that wise, Biblical characterized by truth and grace can sometimes be difficult to obtain.
-We have a network available to those who seek help through our Christian Marriage RenewaL Weekend, as well as some suggestions about how to find a good Christian counselor (see our article Article section - "How a Christian Marriage Counselor Can Help.")
+We resources available to those who seek help through our Christian Marriage RenewaL Retreat, as well as some suggestions about how to find a good Christian marriage counselor.

 We believe...we know, there is help for you in the body of Christ and we are here for you.
 Disgression in whom we talk to about these kinds of sensitive matters is wise.
 What's needed In this virtual, technological age we live in, distance doesn't have to prevent you from getting the help you need.
 Mose importantly, we know that the God of all creation, the God of all hope and restoration loves you and if you reach out you will find His grace is sufficient for even this.
 He has the power to offer you and your spouse a new beginning, a new life...and a new life for your marriage if you will put your trust in Him.
 Don't make the tragic mistake of letting guilt, pride or shame keep you from reaching out and letting others help you in your time of need.
 Sometimes we need others to listen, and pray and be the hands of God who are reaching out to us.
 He is there even when it doesn't feel like it.
 Scripture tells us, "The righteous cry out, and the Lord hears them; He delivers them from all their troubles.
 The Lord is close to the brokenhearted and saves those who are crushed in spirit" (Psalm 34:17-18).